jayrav13/njit-course-scraper/README.md

 ```
 You'll probably have to use `sudo` for the first, but the latter two should be fine without.

-Be sure to check out the DatabaseSchema.sql file to see what the table looks like that I'm using.
-Field "sizes" are approximations based on data samples I've seen.

 NOTE - just change the database name in the script itself and you should be good to go.

 ## TODO